fupicat/frung/README.md

 - Middleware support, per route or per folder.
 - Plugin system for reusable behavior.
 - Easy to setup and run.
 - ~300 lines of pure, well-commented Javascript.
+Feel free to mess around!

 ### Non-features